mittalprakhar/PyAQI/README.md

 - NH3
 - Pb

-for which short-term National Ambient Air Quality Standards are prescribed.
+Short-term National Ambient Air Quality Standards are prescribed for each pollutant.

 Based on the measured ambient concentrations, corresponding standards and likely health impact, a sub-index is calculated for each of these pollutants.